Introduction to CISSP Certification

 - Software Development Security

 - Should have complete security-related work experience of at least five years in minimum two of the (ISC)² security management.
-A year of course time can be deducted in case an individual has either a four-year degree from a recognized college, a master’s degree in security management, or for having done numerous other certifications particularly, security management related.
-A candidate who does not possess the requisite experience may qualify for the Associate of (ISC)² position by qualifying the necessary examination, validity is a maximum of six years.
+A year of course time can be deducted in case an individual has either a four-year degree from a recognized college, a master’s degree in security management, or for having done numerous other certifications, particularly security management related.
+A candidate who does not possess the requisite experience may qualify for the Associate of (ISC)² position by qualifying for the necessary examination; validity is a maximum of six years.
 In these six years, the associate will have to undergo the required and relevant experience and provide the authorities with the requisite form for CISSP certification.

 - Should get the certificates of their claims regarding work experience attested and strictly adhere to the ethical structure of CISSP.